(1). What is Apex in

 without sharing:

-Not enforced the User’s Permissions, Sharing rules and field-level security.
+Not enforced the User’s Permissions, Sharing rules and field-level

 For example: